How to Write a Short Story: 9 Easy Steps & Examples for Writers

 Great job so far!
 Once you’ve written the story, it’s time to edit it for style and grammar.
 You want to show off in front of your readers, so make sure every sentence shines!

-There are a lot of great grammar-checking tools available online for free or by subscription, and one of my favorites is ProWritingAid.
+There are a lot of great grammar-checking tools available online for free or by subscription.
 This tool won’t just check for spelling and grammar but can keep your writing clear and concise!
 Plus, it has an inbuilt plagiarism checker, so you don’t have to worry about accidentally taking content from other authors.

-With ProWritingAid, you can take your first draft and make it even better by perfecting its spelling, grammar, tone, and flow.
+With these tools, you can take your first draft and make it even better by perfecting its spelling, grammar, tone, and flow.

-The next step in writing a great short story is to read your first draft out loud.
+The next step when you write short stories is to read your first draft out loud.
 It sounds simple, but it can make all the difference.

 Just by reading your story aloud, you would be surprised how much easier it becomes to pick up on errors or inconsistencies you may have missed while silently reading your text.
 Reading aloud gives a critical perspective to your work that you might not get right away if you solely rely on mental reflection.